core-wg/core-problem-details/draft-ietf-core-problem-details.md

 ~~~

 To carry an {{RFC7807}} problem details JSON object in a Concise Problem
-Details item, first convert the JSON object to CBOR as per {{Section
+Details data item, first convert the JSON object to CBOR as per {{Section
 6.2 of -cbor}}.
 Create an empty Concise Problem Details data item.

 Move the values for "title", "detail", and "instance", if present,